JuliaEarth/GeoStats.jl/README.md

 Introduction
 ------------

 This project provides efficient geostatistical methods for the Julia programming language.
-It is in its initial development, and as such only contains Kriging estimation methods.
+It is in its initial development, and currently only implements Kriging estimation methods.
 More features will be added as the Julia type system matures.

 Installation
 ------------